 I’m still learning from her even now, as well – 40 years after she passed to Spirit.
 She’s come through at a couple of psychic nights for me, to say she realised when I was a young child that one day I would be working with Spirit myself.
 She did something she never did in life too.
 She told the medium – Ricky Whitemore, who has since become a good friend – that it was about time I started using my psychic powers, as she was fed up with waiting.
 So I had a telling off from beyond the veil from someone who never criticised me in life!

-My mother was very different to Nanny Jones in her approach to life.
+The inspiring women in my family also include my mother, who was very different to Nanny Jones in her approach to life.
 She was more direct, and she wasn’t particularly spiritual.
 Tellings off were common, because we were very much alike in nature, and if I wanted to do something and couldn’t, I expected a reason.
 For me, ‘Because I said so’ was not a reason.

 Nan would try to explain why she was getting a telling off when Mum was being rebellious, but had to resort to ‘Because I said so’ in the end.
 Mum, unlike her siblings, was stubborn, and she passed that on to me.
 My daughter is now the official torchbearer for stubbornness in the family, because she would never take a telling either and still doesn’t!

 Mum had to be strong and think outside the box, and she’s passed that down too.
 She was just 20 when she married Dad, who was 10 years older, and had come from a family of tradespeople.
 They were going into business themselves, and had to bring the wedding forward by six months.
 This was because the person they were going to rent a fish and chip shop from when he retired passed away suddenly.